Keyboard shortcuts

 GitLab

-1. GET /api/v4/projects/{url-encoded}/repository/contributors?order_by=commits&sort=desc&per_page=1 — top contributor name (GitLab identifies contributors by author name, not login) and total count via X-Total header.
+1. GET /api/v4/projects/{url-encoded}/repository/contributors?order_by=commits&sort=desc&per_page=1 for the top contributor name (GitLab identifies contributors by author name, not login) and total count via X-Total header.
 Skip if > 50.

 Codeberg